wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

     You can see the `Reading List Service` component listed under **Component Listing** on the project home page.

+## Step 2: Build the service

+To build the service, follow the steps given below:

+1. On the project home page, click the `Reading List Service` component listed under **Component Listing**.
+This takes you to the component overview page.
+2. In the left navigation menu, click **Build**.
+3. In the **Builds** pane, click **Build**.
+This opens the **Commits** pane where you can see all the commits related to the component.
+4. Select the latest commit and click **Build**.
+This triggers the build process and displays the build progress in the **Build Logs** pane.

+    !!! info
+         The build process can take a while to complete.
+When the build process is complete, the build will be listed in the **Builds** pane along with the build status.

+   Here, you will see the build status as **Success**.

-## Step 2: Deploy the service
+## Step 3: Deploy the service

 For the REST endpoint of the service to be invokable, you need to deploy it.
 To deploy the service, follow the steps given below:

 1. In the left navigation menu, click **Deploy**.
-2. In the **Build Area** card, click **Configure & Deploy**.
+2. In the **Set Up** card, click **Configure & Deploy**.
+3. In the **Configurations** pane that opens, click **Next**.
-3. In the **Endpoint Details** pane that opens, you can see the **Readinglist** endpoint ready to be deployed.
+4. In the **Endpoint Details** pane that opens, you can see the **Readinglist** endpoint ready to be deployed.
 Click the edit icon next to the **Readinglist** endpoint.
-4. Change the **Network Visibility** to **Public**.
+5. Change the **Network Visibility** to **Public**.
 This setting securely exposes the endpoint for consumption.
-5. Click **Update**.
+6. Click **Update**.

     !!! info
          In this example, you deploy a Ballerina service as a REST endpoint.
-Therefore, Choreo generated the REST endpoint automatically.
+Therefore, Choreo generates the REST endpoint automatically.
 If you deploy a non-Ballerina service, you must manually add the REST endpoint and set the network visibility to **Public**.

-6. Click **Deploy**.
-This deploys the service to the development environment.
+7. Click **Deploy**.
+This deploys the service to the development environment and lists the service in the Choreo Marketplace.

-## Step 3: Test the service
+## Step 4: Test the service

 To test the **Readinglist** REST endpoint via the integrated OpenAPI Console in Choreo, follow the steps given below: